MAthallahR/MAthallahR/README.md

 - 🏫 I'm currently at highschool

-- 📚 Cuurrently learning php,html,css,sql
+- 📚 Cuurrently learning PHP,HTML,CSS,SQL

 - 🤝 You can call me Atha/thalah/whatever you want